EXPLAINER: Why Georgia attack spurs fears in Asian Americans

 WHAT ARE POLITICIANS DOING ABOUT THE RECENT UPTICK?

 President Joe Biden signed an executive order in January condemning anti-Asian xenophobia in response to the COVID-19 pandemic.
 The directive acknowledges the role rhetoric from politicians, including the use of derogatory names for the coronavirus, has played in the rise of anti-Asian sentiment and hate incidents targeting Asian Americans.
-Former president Donald Trump, for example, has repeatedly referred to COVID-19 as “the China virus,” including during a Tuesday night interview with Fox News.
+Former President Donald Trump, for example, has repeatedly used racial terms to describe the virus, including during a Tuesday night interview with Fox News.

-Initiatives such as increased police presence, volunteer patrols and special crime hot lines have also been suggested by local officials and citizens with big-name brands like the Golden State Warriors and Apple, based in the Bay Area, promising to donate to the cause.
+Initiatives such as increased police presence, volunteer patrols and special crime hot lines have also been suggested by local officials and citizens, with big-name brands like the NBA’s Golden State Warriors and Apple, based in the Bay Area, promising to donate to the cause.

+Tang reported from Phoenix.
+Fernando and Tang are members of the AP’s Race and Ethnicity team.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.